lisa-lab/pylearn2/README.rst

 If you want to build a local copy of the documentation, run
     python ./doc/scripts/docgen.py

-More documentation is available in the form of ipython notebooks in the "tutorials" directory, and some example scripts in "scripts/train_example."
+More documentation is available in the form of commented examples scripts and ipython notebooks in the "pylearn2/scripts/tutorials" directory.

 Pylearn2 was initially developed by David Warde-Farley, Pascal Lamblin, Ian Goodfellow and others during the winter